-- Shut down and switch off your computer and any peripherals connected to it following the instructions in Switching off the computer on page 67. - 2 Remove the power lead from the wall socket. - 3 Follow the instructions in Opening the computer on page 89.
-Remove both the top cover and the middle layer. - 4 Identify where the network connector socket is in the case.
+- 1 Shut down and switch off your computer and any peripherals connected to it following the instructions in Switching off the computer on page 65. - 2 Remove the power lead from the wall socket. - 3 Follow the instructions in Opening the computer on page 85.
+Remove both the top cover and the back panel. - 4 Identify where the network/joystick connector socket is in the case.
+You will find it on the main circuit board, partially obscured by the drive tray, which sits above it, as you can see from the diagram below.

-Remove the blanking plate covering the network connector socket on the computer by gently pressing it outwards from the inside of the case.
+5 Remove the blanking plate covering the network/joystick connector socket on the metal case by gently pressing it outwards from the inside.
 Keep it in a safe place in case you ever need to replace it.